mintkick/ChatNet/README.md

 - The server processes the request and sends a response back to a client
 - The server can handle a client disconnecting, allowing another client to connect

-**Stretch Goal**:
+**Stretch Goals**:

-Provide support for two or more clients (or peers) to connect to the server at the same time.
+- [x] Provide support for two or more clients to connect to the server at the same time.
-OR
-Modify the server or the peer to obtain information from a local file or database in response to a request from the client or another peer.
+- [ ] Modify the server to obtain information from a local file or database in response to a request from the client.

 ## Instructions for Build and Use